Nunkiii/sadira/README.md

 A pure web application has the natural advantage to be  *installation-free*, web-storage beeing used for local serialization :  for example, to recover the UI state.
 Furthermore, web applications are natively *multi-platform*, code needs ony be written once.

-This work is curently realised at the **INAF, IASF-Bologna**, in Italy, funded by the GLORIA project, a EU commission program.
+This work is curently realised at the **INAF, IASF-Bologna**, in Italy, funded by the GLORIA project, an EU commission program.

 ##Design

 ###HTTP server

 Sadira uses Node's http facilities to communicate with the outside world.
 The sadira web servers handles the HTTP requests the following way : The URL part of the request is translated into a potential javascript handler.
-If this handler routine doesn't exist, the request is either forwarded to another web-server (like apache), by the help of the http-proxy node library, or simply processed by a *very* basic file server.
+If this handler routine doesn't exist, the request is either forwarded to another web-server (like apache), by the help of the http-proxy node library, or simply processed by a *very* basic file server, so sadira can run as a standalone service.

-The various request handlers are provided by plugins, that can be dynamically added/removed from the server's available services.
+The various request handlers are provided by the user, they can be dynamically added/removed from the server's available services.

 ###Communication